Columbia Basin Water Transactions Program 2023 Request for Proposals

 FUNDING AVAILABILITY AND MATCH

-The CBWTP will award approximately $1.8 million for Qualified Local Entity programmatic grants for the period of October 1, 2021 to September 30, 2022.
-Submission of a proposal does not guarantee funding.
+The CBWTP will award approximately $1.8 million for Qualified Local Entity programmatic grants for the period of October 1, 2022 to September 30, 2023.
 See the below timeline for more details on when to expect an award.

 Additional Funding Information: